mmbman/Katagiri/1984-05-30-Juundo-Shiki-Talk-3.md

 > This is called the body and mind of buddha-dharma; you will certainly become a buddha ancestor.
 >
-> – From *Moon in a Dewdrop*, edited by Kazuaki Tanahashi.
+> – From “Regulations for the Auxiliary Cloud Hall (Jūundō-shiki)” in *Moon in a Dewdrop*, edited by Kazuaki Tanahashi.

 “This is called the body and mind of buddha-dharma”: this means opportunity you can meet each other on rare opportunity and practice what is rare, true practice.
 This modified this sentence.
 So this opportunity which you can meet is very rare, with each other, practice which is rare to practice is what is called buddha ancestor.
 The body and mind of the buddha ancestor.
 We don’t understand this one, but according to what I said for two days so far on the way seeking mind: the way seeking mind is the mainspring of burning your energy, vitality.
 That is the way seeking mind.
 Drive your engine, drive your ship.
 Constantly, you cannot stop it.
 You have to move; you have to proceed.
 And also, in the process of proceeding, you have to continually learn all sentient beings.
 It’s impossible, but you have to learn all sentient beings, which is impossible for you to learn all.
 That’s why you have to learn, constantly.
 You have to make a determination to learn: how?
 Continually, you have to learn.
 But it’s pretty hard.
 That’s why with vow, repentence, reflection, and prayer, we can make a determination of learning continually; the whole situation, all sentient beings, which is impossible for us to learn all, in this life.